 - 1 From the Lists menu in QuickBooks, choose Chart of Accounts. - 2 Select your online account.
-Then click the Account menu button at the bottom of the window and choose Edit. - 3 In the Edit Account window, click the Account Details tab.
+Then click the Account menu button at the bottom of the window and choose Edit. - In the Edit Account window, click the Account Details tab.
 If the account has no Account Details tab in the Edit Account window, it is not online in QuickBooks.
-An account that was online in Quicken will not be online in Quick-Books if the financial institution does not work online with QuickBooks.

-Select Online Account Access, then click OK.
+An account that was online in Quicken will not be online in QuickBooks if the financial institution does not work online with QuickBooks. - Select Online Account Access, then click OK.

-Enabling accounts for online banking

-online banking, enabling accounts
+2 To learn about Search the Help index for Enabling accounts for online banking online banking, enabling accounts